How the septic system works

 Septic tanks above ground

 Solids that are not decomposed remain in the septic tank.
-If they are not removed by periodic pumping, solids continue to accumulate until they over-flow into the drainfield.
+It is important to remove solids from the tanks periodically by pumping them out.
+If they are not removed, they will continue to accumulate until they overflow into the drainfield.
 This eventually leads to drainfield plugging and drainfield failure.
-The first signs may be slow draining fixtures, however the system may fail by discharging sewage effluent to the ground or back-up into the house as well (see below.)
+The first signs may be slow draining fixtures, however the system may fail by discharging sewage effluent to the ground or back-up into the house.

 Double compartment septic tank anatomy